Interactive Diagrams: 3 Ways to Use Hotspots and Layers in Lucidchart

 1. Make an interactive wireframe or mockup

-Use Lucidchart to make wireframes and mockups that not only look but also act like real websites and mobile applications.
+Use Lucidchart to make wireframes and mockups online that not only look but also act like real websites and mobile applications.
 For example, create multiple pages in your document to mock up different pages of a website.
 Then, use hotspots to make buttons that will actually navigate from one page to the next.
 To do this, select the “Link to Page” option in the hotspot menu.

 With a combination of layers and hotspots, you can create a pop-up that actually works.
 First, add a new layer and design your pop-up.
 Then, on your main wireframe, add a hotspot with the functionality “Show Layers.”
 This hotspot will allow you to open the pop-up.
 Now, add a way to close the pop-up by including a hotspot with the functionality “Hide Layers.”